metinucar/toolbox/lists/awesome-frontend.md

 - [Kartograph](http://kartograph.org/) - Simple and lightweight framework for building interactive map applications without Google Maps
 - [mapsicon](https://github.com/djaiss/mapsicon) - Collection of maps for nearly every country in the world in PNG and SVG
 - [Cesium](http://cesiumjs.org/) - JavaScript library for creating 3D globes and 2D maps in a web browser without a plugin.
+- [Maps icon](https://github.com/djaiss/mapsicon) - A free collection of maps for every country in the world, available in 11 sizes or in SVG

 ### Text
 - [Redacted Font](https://github.com/christiannaths/Redacted-Font) - Keep your wireframes free of distracting Lorem Ipsum